council

 Suppliers are expected to:

-• be ethical in their business activities, including relationships, practices, sourcing and operations.
+• Be ethical in their business activities, including relationships, practices, sourcing and operations.

 Business integrity